naipotato/Replay/README.md

 ## License

-This project is licensed under the [GNU General Public License v3](COPYING).
+This project is licensed under the [GNU General Public License v3](COPYING) or any later version.

+[tl;dr](https://www.tldrlegal.com/l/gpl-3.0): You may copy, distribute and modify this app as long as you track changes/dates in source files.
+Any modifications to GPL-licensed code must also be available under the GPL along with build & install instructions.